 A Play by Dahn Hiuni

-Winner of the Award for Excellence in Playwriting at the 2016 Fringe Festival, MURMURS & INCANTATIONS tells the story of a gay New York performance artist with creative block who fatefully travels to Poland in an attempt to revive his art career, only to be confronted by the feisty ghost of his grandfather, a rabbi killed in the Holocaust.
+Winner of the Award for Excellence in Playwriting at the 2016 New York City Fringe Festival, Murmurs & Incantations tells the story of a gay New York performance artist with creative block who fatefully travels to Poland in an attempt to revive his art career, only to be confronted by the feisty ghost of his grandfather, a rabbi killed in the Holocaust.

-Harrowing, poignant and irreverently funny, MURMURS & INCANTATIONS explores the anguish and the responsibility of being an artist.
-It sharply examines the ways in which identity, cultural history and personal baggage affect, impede and shape the creative process.
-Theatrically, MURMURS & INCANTATIONS is groundbreaking in its meaningful incorporation of performance art into both the form and content of the play.
+Harrowing, poignant and irreverently funny, the play explores the anguish and the responsibility of being an artist.
+Theatrically, Murmurs is groundbreaking in its meaningful incorporation of performance art into both the form and content of a play.